antonyukmaryana/BeepBoop/README.md

 ## Specs Exceptions
 Exceptions are listed from the most important to the least important.
 1. If a number contains more than 1 digit and one of these digits is 1, all digits changes to "I am sorry.."
-2.If a number contains more than 1 digit and one of the digits is 2, all digits turn into "Boop!".
+2. If a number contains more than 1 digit and one of the digits is 2, all digits turn into "Boop!".
 3. If a number contains more than 1 digit and one of the digit is 1, all digit turn into "Beep!".
 ## Setup/Installation Requirements